 Scuba Structure and Stretch

-The structure of the fabric is created by a construction of a very fine double knit.
+The structure of scuba fabric is created by a construction of a very fine double knit.
 One layer is knitted in one direction, one in the other.
 The fabric holds a good amount of stretch along the bias and horizontal points, with a small amount vertically.

 This simple method creates a very clever paradox as the fabric is both stretchy yet structurally it holds well.
-The stretch on the scuba is mainly along the bias and horizontal points, with a small amount on the vertical.
+The stretch on the fabric is mainly along the bias and horizontal points, with a small amount on the vertical.

 Scuba in Fashion